direvus/presentation-aoc/slides.md

 - During the challenge, a new puzzle is released each day at midnight US EST (4 pm in Canberra)
 - All puzzles remain open to complete at any time
-- Each puzzle describes the problem, explains the rules, and gives you an example input
+- Each puzzle has a text description of the problem, an explanation of the rules, and an example input
 - Log in with your profile to get access to your randomised puzzle input
 - Use whatever languages and tools you like to solve the problem
   - But don't use AI, that sucks 🤖🙅‍♂️